Adaptive Physical Health, Wellness Clinic Helps Local Injured Veterans

-ATLANTA, April 10, 2018 /PRNewswire-USNewswire/ -- Injured veterans from across the region recently attended a three-day Wounded Warrior Project® (WWP) Physical Health and Wellness clinic in Atlanta.
-The clinic kick-started a 90-day educational coaching program that focuses on meeting health goals set by warriors with the greatest physical needs, such as obesity and high body mass index.
-The program also helps warriors meet goals relating to nutrition, mobility, and mental wellness.
+ALBUQUERQUE, N.M., April 16, 2018 /PRNewswire-USNewswire/ -- Injured veterans from across the region attended a three-day Wounded Warrior Project® (WWP) Physical Health and Wellness clinic in Phoenix, Arizona.
+While warriors explored exercise, nutrition, and lifestyle goals, they also reaped the benefits of getting out of the house, getting active, and connecting with fellow service members.

-WWP's Physical Health and Wellness program clinics are designed to reduce stress, combat depression, and promote an overall healthy and active lifestyle.
+"Most – if not all – my wounds are invisible," said Jennifer Gutierrez, U.S. Air Force injured veteran from Rio Rancho, New Mexico.
+"It's difficult for me to be in crowds and socialize.
+I got to a point in my life where I wanted a change but wasn't sure how to achieve it.
+I was a member of a gym, but I reached a plateau.
+This clinic got me past that and gave me valuable tools to use on my own – all of which are tailored to reach individual goals."

-Warriors were tested for range of motion and learned about adaptive exercises.
+At the clinic, warriors were tested for range of motion and learned about adaptive exercises to incorporate into an effective workout regimen.
 A sports nutritionist taught proper nutrition and hydration, and the clinic experience was rounded out with a Total Body Resistance Exercise (TRX) workout demo.

-"The clinic showed me that I can still move forward in life despite my limitations due to my physical and mental conditions," said Ed Santiago, U.S. Army injured veteran from Atlanta, Georgia.
-"I used to limit myself in fear of getting hurt or making my injuries worse – I used it as an excuse to stay in my comfort zone – but the clinic left me super motivated and committed to keep moving forward to enhance my physical, mental, and nutritional life."
+The clinic kicked off a 90-day educational Coaching Program that focuses on meeting health goals set by warriors with the greatest physical needs, such as obesity and high body mass index.
+It also helps warriors looking to improve nutrition and mobility.

-In a WWP survey (https://www.woundedwarriorproject.org/survey) of the injured warriors it serves, 30.3 percent of survey respondents expressed physical activity helps them cope with stress and emotional concerns.
+In the first Coaching Programs of 2018, 92 participants lost a total of 798 pounds; nearly 60 percent reported reduction in pain, and 55 percent improved their sleep.

 To learn more about how WWP connects, serves, and empowers wounded warriors, visit http://newsroom.woundedwarriorproject.org.